vision-05/vision-05/README.md

 ### Hi there 👋 I'm Vision

 ## Current Project: BetterCode
-> A light text editor made in C++, using SDL2 for rendering, the immer library for immutable data structures and soon yaml-cpp.
+> A light text editor made in C++ and Clojure, using CLJFX for the front end, the immer library for immutable data structures and soon yaml-cpp.
 >
 > Started November 19th 2020
 >